 The State seeks an exception for rural area residents under section 1932(a)(3)(B) of the Act and 42 CFR 438.52(b), and assures CMS that it will meet the requirements in that regulation, including choice of physicians or case managers, and ability to go out of network in specified circumstances.
-The State will use the rural exception in the following areas ("rural area" must be defined as any area other than an "urban area" as defined in 42 CFR 412.62(f)(1)(ii)):
+The Sta following areas ( "rural area" must be defined as any area other than an "urban 412.62(f)(1)(ii)): ÷ 4.
+1915(b)(4) Selective Contracting.

-Print appl ication selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 10 of 110 4.
-191 5(b)(4) Selective Contracting.
 Beneficiaries will be limited to a single provider in their service area Please define service area.
-Beneficiaries will be given a choice of providers in their service area Section A A: Program Description Part I: P rogram Overview C. Choic e of MCOs, PIHPs, PAHPs, and PCCMs (3 of 3) Additional Information.
-Please enter any additional information not included in previous pages: 2.
-Details.
-The State will provide enrollees with the following choices (please replicate for each program in waiver): often as de network the desires.
-The specialized network.
-E have free choice of providers enrolled in the PIHP network for their geographic area and may change providers as sired.
-If an individual joins a PIHP and is already established with a provider who is not a member of that PIHP's e PIHP will make every effort to arrange for the individual to continue with the same provider, if the individual so e provider would be required to meet the same qualifications as network providers.
-In addition, if an enrollee needs a service that is not available through the network, the PIHP will arrange for the service to be provided outside of the incollees are generally given the choice between two qualified providers.
-Exceptions are made for certain institutional gally specialized services that are usually available through one facility or agency within the geographic area.
+Beneficiaries will be given a choice of providers in their service area Section A: Program Description Part I: Program Overview C. Choice of MCOs, PIHPs, PAHPs, and PCCMs (3 of 3)

+Additional Information.
+Please enter any additional information not included in previous pages:

+2. Details.
+The State will provide enrollees with the following choices (please replicate for each program in waiver):

+Enrollees have free choice of providers enrolled in the PIHP network for their geographic area and may change providers as often as desired.
+If an individual joins a PIHP and is already established with a provider who is not a member of that PIHP's network the PIHP will make every effort to arrange for the individual to continue with the same provider, if the individual so desires.
+The provider would be required to meet the same qualifications as network providers.
+In addition, if an enrollee needs a specialized service that is not available through the network, the PIHP will arrange for the service to be provided outside of the network.
+Enrollees are generally given the choice between two qualified providers.
+Exceptions are made for certain institutional or other highly specialized services that are usually available through one facility or agency within the geographic area.